 HUD's Office of Housing promotes equal housing opportunities.
 It includes FHA who provides mortgage insurance on mortgages for single family mortgage loans made by FHA-approved lenders as well as providing mortgage insurance on multifamily rental housing, healthcare facilities and single-family Title I manufactured housing and property improvement loans.
 FHA strives to meet the needs of many first-time and minority homebuyers who, without the FHA guarantee, may find mortgage credit to be unaffordable or simply unavailable.
 These programs are a critical component of FHA's efforts to meet the nation's need for decent, safe, and affordable housing.
-Due to COVID-19 the CARES Act provided borrowers with federally backed mortgage loans a 60-day foreclosure moratorium and a right to forbearance of loan payments for up to one year for homeowners experiencing financial hardship.
-FHA's Loan Guarantee Liability decreased \$21.9 billion primarily due to upward and downward reestimates, increases in claim payments, decreases in interest fees received and decreases in negative subsidy payments.
-Overall, anticipated cash inflows are projected to exceed cash outflows.
+FHA's total loan guarantee subsidy expense increased by \$35.7 billion in FY 2023, primarily due to a smaller downward reestimate in FY 2023 as compared to FY 2022.